Operation & Maintenance (O&M) Program

 Maintenance Provider's Responsibilities

 Maintenance providers are required to submit an annual maintenance report to Deschutes County and pay the annual report evaluation fee on behalf of their customers.
+A compliance recovery fee may be levied if these reports are not received by the County in a timely fashion.
+Notify the County if an inspection cannot be completed due to snow or being denied entry by the property owner.

 Additionally, maintenance providers are required to: